LGBTQ theatre: United States

-In December 1935, authorities in Boston declared that the play The Children's Hour did not meet the standards of the Watch and Ward Society due to its "lesbian content" and that it could not be performed in the following month as scheduled.
+In December 1935, authorities in Boston declared that the play The Children's Hour did not meet the standards of the Watch and Ward Society, due to its "lesbian content", and that it could not be performed in the following month as scheduled.
 Producer Herman Shumlin filed a $250,000 suit for damages with support from the ACLU, but in February 1936 a Federal judge refused to prevent the city from interfering in the presentation of the play.
 In January 1936, a municipal censorship ordinance was used to decline granting a performance permit for The Children's Hour in Chicago.

-In March 1970, when the play The Boys in the Band was staged in the Black Box Theater at the Atlanta Memorial Arts Center, the Fulton County Commission threatened to cut public funding due to its portrayal of gay life, labeling it "filthy content."
+In March 1970, when the play The Boys in the Band was staged in the Black Box Theater at the Atlanta Memorial Arts Center, the Fulton County Commission threatened to cut public funding due to its portrayal of gay life, labeling it "filthy content".
 Nevertheless, the play continued to be staged for two weeks and would be staged again at Buckhead Theatre in 1976.

 The 1996 premiere of Angels in America in Charlotte, North Carolina was threatened with cancellation due to protests from locals.
 This made the show more successful because more people gathered to see what the fuss was all about, selling out the tickets.

-In the 2020s, the cancellation of shows has occurred most often in school plays, as school administration may cancel shows due to their content.
-For example, at Florida's Duval County Public Schools in January 2023, administrators stopped production of the play Indecent, which detailed a love affair between two women, due to its "mature content."
-In February 2023, Indiana's Northwest Allen County Schools canceled a production of the play Marian after adults protested over its depiction of a same-sex couple and a non-binary character.
+In the 2020s, the cancellation of shows has occurred most often with school plays, as a school administration may cancel shows due to their content.
+For example, in January 2023, Florida's Duval County Public Schools administrators stopped production of the play Indecent, which detailed a love affair between two women, due to its "mature content".
+In February 2023, Indiana's Northwest Allen County Schools canceled a production of the play Marian after adults protested its depiction of a same-sex couple and a non-binary character.

 Russia

-In November 2022, performances of a children's play at a theatre in the Southern Russian city of Novosibirsk were canceled just days after local Culture Ministry authorities stated that they would investigate whether or not the performance violated anti-LGBTQ legislation set in place in 2013.
-Although the Siberian Theater announced that the play was canceled due to technical difficulties, the show's cancellation came only days after many posts emerged on social media to investigate whether the show broke the Russian laws banning the "promotion of non-traditional sexual relations with minors."
+In November 2022, performances of a children's play at a theatre in the southern Russian city of Novosibirsk were canceled just days after local culture ministry authorities stated that they would investigate whether or not the performance violated anti-LGBTQ legislation set in place in 2013.
+Although the Siberian Theater announced that the play was canceled due to technical difficulties, the show's cancellation came only days after many posts emerged on social media asking for an investigation into whether the show broke the Russian laws banning the "promotion of non-traditional sexual relations with minors".
 The show was canceled just 20 minutes before the start, and while authorities declined to say whether the cancellation was due to the announced investigation, many believe that the cancellation was due to the relationship of two characters in the show where they act out a scene from The Princess and The Ogre as two men.